Teaching jobs in Singapore

 Qualifications needed to teach in Singapore

-For the majoirty of teaching positions in Singapore, a Bachelor's degree is essential.
+For the majority of teaching positions in Singapore, a Bachelor’s degree is essential.
 For roles in public and international schools, a degree in Education or your subject area is strongly preferred.
-For ESL positions, a Bachelor's degree and a TEFL certification is usually required.
+For ESL positions, a Bachelor’s degree and a TEFL certification are usually required.

 Generally, your employer will apply for your Employment Pass or Work Permit on your behalf if you have been offered a job.
-It is necessary to have secured a job offer before you can be considered for a visa that enables you to work in the country.
+It is necessary to have secured a job offer before you can be considered for a visa that enables you to teach in Singapore.

 Living in Singapore

 Living in this island city-state allows residents to enjoy a mix of cultural influences.
 Though small, Singapore is densely populated and urbanized, yet it remains one of the world’s most orderly, clean, and safe cities.

 The cost of living in a forward-thinking, modern city is high.
 The cost of everything from housing, transport, and groceries has been rising rapidly in recent years – Singapore is now considered one of the world’s most expensive cities in which to live.
 However, teaching salaries are often considerably more generous here than in many countries and do reflect the cost of living.
 Despite the statistics, day-to-day life can be surprisingly affordable compared to many Western cities.